Bankruptcy Law Firm

 - Evaluating any proof of claim documents filed by creditors, as well as objecting to claims that are not timely or otherwise properly filed by creditors.

-For additional information on the role of the trustee in bankruptcy cases, or for any other questions about the bankruptcy process, it is best to consult directly with a chapter 13 bankruptcy lawyer in Clearwater, FL who is experienced in this field of law.
+For additional information on the role of the trustee in bankruptcy cases, or for any other questions about the bankruptcy process, it is best to consult directly with a lawyer who is experienced in this field of law.
 Contact a law firm today for a consultation.